sfDesat/Celestial-Tint/README.md

 - Add support for Eclipsed weather
 - Add a meteorshower event
 - Add more presets
-- Add support for custom suns (color and type)
+- Add support for custom suns (color, type and amount)
 - Add support for other moons in orbit
 - Change/Add the ship in space (rocket/booster attachment)
 #